xDinomode/Go-Reddit-API-Example/README.md

-### Example of using Go and Reddi'ts API with OAuth2 authentication
+### Example of using Go and Reddit's API with OAuth2 authentication